 Reproducibility and open scientific practices are increasingly in demand and needed by scientists and researchers in our modern research environments.
 More frequently, our work include a high level collaboration on scientific projects, and consequently many new challenges arise that we as researchers do not have the training for nor knowledge on how to resolve.
 Challenges include:

-This course is designed to address these issues in code-along sessions (instructor and learner coding together), reading activities, and exercises using real-world datasets.
+This course is designed to address these issues in code-along sessions (instructor and learner coding together), reading activities, some discussion activities, and exercises using a real-world dataset.
 This website contains all of the material for the course, from reading material to exercises to images.
 It is structured as a book, with “chapters” as lessons, given in order of appearance.
 We make heavy use of the website throughout the course where code-along sessions follow the material on the website nearly exactly (with slight modifications for time or more detailed explanations).

 Want to contribute to this course?
 Check out the README file as well as the CONTRIBUTING file on the GitHub repository for more details.
 The main way to contribute is by using GitHub and creating a new Issue to make comments and give feedback for the material.